 - 01 Know the minimum wage in the country of work: Don't be fooled by promises of an unrealistically high salary if you are applying for a temporary and/or unskilled position domestically or abroad.
+If you receive an offer that sounds "too good to be true", then it is likely to not be true.
 Check the average salary on the internet for the position you are applying for.
-If they promise you much more, there is probably something wrong. - 02 Ensure there is a contract: Your employer abroad and/or the intermediary agency are obliged to provide you with a contract in your native language or in a language you are fluent in.
-Do not sign a contract in a language you do not understand well.
+If they promise you much more, there is probably something wrong - 02 Ensure there is a contract: Even if your friend or family member coordinated this employment opportunity, it is important to ensure that there is a contract.
+Your employer abroad and/or the intermediary agency are obliged to provide you with a contract in your native language or in a language you are fluent in.
 Even if the intermediary agency provided you with a bilingual contract our advice is to show this contract to an independent translator to make sure it is transparent.
-Make certain that the intermediary agency has a license from the state and provides employment services in those countries and within those professions stated in the permission.
+Make certain that the intermediary agency has a license from the state/province and provides employment services in those countries and within those professions stated in the permission.
 Do not sign a contract that states that you will carry out "other activities" without describing them.